ipolyapolya/minor_SQL/sql_ex_practice.md

 <pre><code>
 SELECT point, date, SUM(sum_out), SUM(sum_inc)
 FROM (select point, date, SUM(inc) as sum_inc, null as sum_out from Income Group by point, date
       UNION
-SELECT point, date, null as sum_inc, SUM(out) as sum_out from Outcome Group by point, date ) as t
+      select point, date, null as sum_inc, SUM(out) as sum_out from Outcome Group by point, date) as t
 GROUP BY point, date
 ORDER BY point
 </code></pre>